xraypy/XrayDB/README.md

 ## Web interface

-A web interface using XrayDB to display X-ray properties of the elements can be found at

-https://millenia.cars.aps.anl.gov/xraydb/ and https://xraydb.xrayabsorption.org/
+A web interface using XrayDB to display X-ray properties of the elements can be found at https://millenia.cars.aps.anl.gov/xraydb/ and https://xraydb.xrayabsorption.org/

-The code for the web interface is at https://github.com/xraypy/xrayweb
+The code for this web interface is at https://github.com/xraypy/xrayweb

 ## About X-ray DB